cirosantilli/write-free-science-books-to-get-famous-website/README.md

 Dream: live in a world where you can learn mathematics, physics, chemistry, biology and engineering from perfect open source books made for free by people who want to get famous to get better paying jobs.

-This is just a wacky project idea right now, there is no prototype, nor business model.
+This is just a wacky project idea right now, there is no implementation, nor business model.

 Method: a crash between: